sksamuel/tribune/README.md

 Tribune provides [Ktor](https://ktor.io) integration through the optional `tribune-ktor` module.

 Once this is added to your build, you can use `withParsedBody` inside your Ktor routes.
-This function requires a parser and an optional error handler.
+This function requires a parser and an optional _error handler_.
 The request body is retrieved as an instance of the parser input type, and then passed to the parser.

-If the parser returns errors, the error handler is invoked to return an error response to the caller.
+If the parser returns errors, the _error handler_ is invoked to return an error response to the caller.
 Tribune provides several error handlers out of the box.
-A full list of provided handlers is provided further in this document.
+A full list of provided error handlers is listed later in this document.

-Here is a full example of `withParsedBody`.

-Firstly, we will create a parser for ISBN book codes.
+Here is an example of `withParsedBody`, reusing the earlier parser for ISBN book codes.

-This parser is then used inside a POST endpoint and if valid, we respond with a 201, otherwise the default handler is used (returns a 400 Bad Request).
+This parser is used inside a POST endpoint and if valid, we respond with a 201, otherwise the default handler is used (returns 400 Bad Request with a JSON body of errors).

 ```kotlin
 routing {